sighnwaive/sighnwaive.github.io/content/post/welcome-to-the-internet.md

 +++
-title = "good to great"
-draft = true
-date = "2017-03-11T00:00:00-06:00"
+title = "Welcome to the internet" draft = true date = "2017-03-11T00:00:00-06:00"